 SPAN445Visual Practices in Latin America This course introduces students to critical texts, debates and questions proposed by the visual studies field in the context of Latin American cultural production.
 It delves into various historical causes to reflect on how film, photography, painting, murals, etc. have been used as a tool of power and dominance and/or resistance and subversion.
 Students will examine the ways in which visual images have scrutinized the historical process and, at the same time, the ways in which history has shaped visual media.
 Offered every other year.Prerequisite: SPAN-301

-SPAN455Limits of Genre This course explores the limits of the traditional boundaries (poetry, narrative, drama, essay) among literary classifications.
-Appropriate cultural, historical, and political context provides the backdrop to understand the crossing of boundaries among literary genres and the incorporation, in literary texts, of diverse art forms.
+SPAN455Limits of Genre This course explores the limits of the traditional boundaries (poetry, narrative, drama, essay, documentary, cinema, etc.) among cultural classifications.
+Appropriate cultural, historical, and political context provides the backdrop to understand the crossing of boundaries among genres and the incorporation of diverse art forms.
 Offered occasionally.Prerequisite: SPAN-301

 SPAN465Imperial Spain Enlightenment to the Restoration A survey of Spanish literature from the 16th to the 18th centuries.
 This period covers Spain's imperial expansion, religious and political conflicts in Europe, and a problematic internal reorganization.
 This upheaval nevertheless sparked numerous literary innovations in narrative, theatre and poetry.
 Students will analyze literary texts, and appropriate secondary readings, in order to understand the key concepts and debates in the early modern period; some of which remain unresolved today.
 Offered every three years.Prerequisite: SPAN-301